Revista de Investigación en Tecnologías de la Información

 https://riti.es/index.php/riti

 <p><strong>ISSN: 2387-0893</strong></p> <p><strong>RITI</strong> is a joint effort of researchers and professors from Ibero-American universities, based in Barcelona, Spain.
 Published semiannually, RITI aims to disseminate technical and unpublished articles in computer science, computer science, and its various applications.</p> <p>With international reach through the Internet, it is aimed at students, professors, researchers, and professionals from all areas that integrate information technologies in fields such as Mathematics, Engineering, Administration, Education, Social Sciences, among others.
-Through its publications, RITI disseminates both partial and final research results, fostering the exchange of knowledge and promoting scientific advancement in the region and worldwide.</p> <p>The journal - published by the Educational System for Scientific Research and Technological Innovation (SEICIT) - and this site are managed independently by members and collaborators of the Research Groups: Smart Services for Information Systems and Communication Networks (SISCOM) (Polytechnic University of Catalonia, Spain) and the Research Group for Educational Technology R&D+i (UAS-CA-303).</p>Sistema Educativo de Investigación Científica e Innovación Tecnológica (SEICIT) es-ESRevista de Investigación en Tecnologías de la Información2387-0893<p>Esta revista proporciona un acceso abierto a su contenido, basado en el principio de que ofrecer al público un acceso libre a las investigaciones ayuda a un mayor intercambio global del conocimiento. </p> <p>El texto publicado en la <strong><em>Revista de Investigación en Tecnologías de la Información </em>(RITI)<em> </em></strong>se distribuye bajo la licencia <em>Creative Commons </em>(CC BY-NC<img src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/3c/Cc-by_new.svg/15px-Cc-by_new.svg.png" alt="Cc-by new.svg" /><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/db/Cc-nc.svg/15px-Cc-nc.svg.png" alt="Cc-nc.svg" />), que permite a terceros utilizar lo publicado citando a los autores del trabajo y a RITI, pero sin hacer uso del material con propósitos comerciales.</p>Teachers and the use of artificial intelligence (AI) as a learning process
+Through its publications, RITI disseminates both partial and final research results, fostering the exchange of knowledge and promoting scientific advancement in the region and worldwide.</p> <p>The journal - published by the Educational System for Scientific Research and Technological Innovation (SEICIT) - and this site are managed independently by members and collaborators of the Research Groups: Smart Services for Information Systems and Communication Networks (SISCOM) (Polytechnic University of Catalonia, Spain) and the Research Group for Educational Technology R&D+i (UAS-CA-303).</p>Sistema Educativo de Investigación Científica e Innovación Tecnológica (SEICIT) es-ESRevista de Investigación en Tecnologías de la Información2387-0893<p>Esta revista proporciona un acceso abierto a su contenido, basado en el principio de que ofrecer al público un acceso libre a las investigaciones ayuda a un mayor intercambio global del conocimiento. </p> <p>El texto publicado en la <strong><em>Revista de Investigación en Tecnologías de la Información </em>(RITI)<em> </em></strong>se distribuye bajo la licencia <em>Creative Commons </em>(CC BY-NC<img src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/3c/Cc-by_new.svg/15px-Cc-by_new.svg.png" alt="Cc-by new.svg" /><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/db/Cc-nc.svg/15px-Cc-nc.svg.png" alt="Cc-nc.svg" />), que permite a terceros utilizar lo publicado citando a los autores del trabajo y a RITI, pero sin hacer uso del material con propósitos comerciales.</p>Editorial for the special issue of the 13th International Conference on Software Engineering Research and Innovation

 Copyright (c) 2025 Revista de Investigación en Tecnologías de la Información